NextDesignSolutions/NextJtag/README.md

 Commands:
-  -t,--temperature            Performs a read of temperature sysmon/xadc registers -v,--voltage                Performs a read of voltage sysmon/xadc registers -s,--sysmon OP              Performs a read or write (if value is given) operation to a
+  -t,--temperature            Performs a read of temperature sysmon/xadc registers -v,--voltage,--vccint       Performs a read of vccint sysmon/xadc registers --vccaux                    Performs a read of vccaux sysmon/xadc registers --vccbram                   Performs a read of vccbram sysmon/xadc registers -s,--sysmon OP              Performs a read or write (if value is given) operation to a
                               sysmon/xadc register.
                               OP: <reg>[:<value>]